 10am — 1pm

-The CAB is located at the Library in Uckfield High Street.
-Volunteer staff provide free, confidential, impartial and independent advice on a range of subjects including employment, consumer and welfare benefits rights plus relationship or debt problems to name a few.
-If they can’t deal with it, they know someone who can!
+Volunteer staff provide free, confidential, impartial, and independent advice on a range of subjects including employment, consumer and welfare benefit rights, plus relationship or debt problems.
+If they can’t resolve your queries, they know someone who can!